joanchan014/yts/README.md

 ## CONFIG
 For PORT and HTTPS settings
-You can start HTTP and HTTPS both, but suggest that HTTPS only for prodction use
+We suggest that just set HTTPS enable for production use
 - index.js

 ## SSL